Main content starts here, tab to start navigating

 Since then, Brad has opened restaurants in Osoyoos, BC (Passatempo) and Nelson, BC (BiBO), operated Edmonton’s River Valley Golfcourses, has consulted for many new restaurants, operated food booths at the Edmonton Folk Music Festival and the Royal Bison Craft Fair and has catered over 300 weddings and private events.

-Brad currently operates Culina To Go in the Oliver Exchange Building, The café and catering in the Muttart Conservatory, the lakeside concession and patio in Hawrelak Park and will be resurrecting BiBO Winebar in the newly renovated Old Strathcona Hotel on Whyte Avenue in 2022.
+Brad currently operates Culina To Go in the Oliver Exchange Building, Culina Catering, Culina McCauley (a private event space at "The Piazza" in Little Italy) and the soon to open BiBO Winebar in the newly renovated Old Strathcona Hotel.

 Bon appetit!